varunrao/predictive-maintenance-workshop/index.md

 <a href="https://www.youtube.com/watch?v=Gzun8PpyBCo" target="_blank">Using JupyterLab</a>

-We have 6 notebooks:
+We have 2 notebooks:

- - 1_recommender.ipynb - Base recommender
+ - sagemaker_predictive_maintenance.ipynb - notebook to build the initial LSTM model
- - 2_ground_truth_setup.ipynb - Setup Amazon Ground Truth to generate more personalized training data
+ - ground_truth_setup.ipynb - Setup Amazon Ground Truth to generate data for Root cause analysis
- - 3_transfer_learning.ipynb - Run transfer learning
- - 4_personalize_build_campaign.ipynb - Run personalization
- - 5_view_campaign_and_interactions.ipynb - Enable event tracking
- - 6_cleanup.ipynb - Cleanup

-## After the Notebooks

-You'll now notice that the stack is in progress of being deleted.
-Once you see `Delete Completed` you know that everything has been deleted and you are 100% done with this lab.